Florida’s Second DCA Limits Plain Smell Cannabis Search Doctrine

 Does the odor of cannabis still allow police to search my car in Florida?

-Not anymore—at least not in the Second DCA’s jurisdiction.
+Not by itself—at least not in the Second DCA’s jurisdiction.
 The court ruled in Williams v.
-State that the odor of cannabis by itself does not provide probable cause for a search.
-Officers must now rely on the totality of the circumstances, not smell alone.
+State that the odor of cannabis alone does not provide probable cause for a search.
+However, under Cherfils v.
+State, officers may still conduct a search if the odor is combined with other factors such as admissions, production of a medical marijuana card, or behavior suggesting recent use in the vehicle.

 What is the plain smell doctrine?